Interpenetration of matter in plate theories obtained as Gamma-limits: Preliminaries

 \end{theorem}

 Using the previous theorem, we will now prove a version of the isoperimetric inequality involving capacities instead of the Hausdorff measure.
-Note that due to $\kap_{1} \lesssim \hausd^{d-1} $ the next lemma is stronger than Theorem~\ref{thm:isoperimetric_ineq}. \begin{lemma} Let $U $ be an open set.
+Note that due to $\kap_{1} \leq C \hausd^{d-1} $ the next lemma is stronger than Theorem~\ref{thm:isoperimetric_ineq}. \begin{lemma} Let $U$ be a bounded open set with Lipschitz boundary.
 Then there exists a constant $C=C(U)$ such that for every bounded set $E$ of finite perimeter,